ogordillo/ROS2_Conversion_Freenove_Big_Hexapod_Robot_Raspberry_Pi/_posts/2025-08-08-initial-build.md

 ---
 layout: default
-title:  "Week 1 - If you build it, they will come."
+title:  "Week 1 - 💡 If you build it, they will come."
 date:   2025-08-08
+thumbnail: /assets/images/init-build-img.png
 ---

 ## Robot Building Montage!